Controllability and Vector Potential: Controllable Dynamical Systems from Kalman to Willems

-1. Planetary motion.
+This is a familiar situation in physics, mathematics and engineering.
+For instance: 1.
+Planetary motion.
 A priori, the earth could perhaps have traversed any trajectory around the sun, but Kepler's laws restrict it to travel an elliptic orbit, sweeping equal areas in equal times, and such that the square of the period of revolution is proportional to the cube of the major semi-axis.
-Kepler's laws are of course local, namely Newton's equations of motion.\\
+Kepler's laws are of course local, namely Newton's equations of motion.
 2. Magnetic fields.
 A priori, any function $B$ could perhaps have been a magnetic field, but in fact must satisfy the law that there do not exist magnetic monopoles in the universe.
-By Gauss, this law is also local: $\div B = 0 $. \\
+By Gauss, this law is also local: $\div B = 0 $.
 3. Complex analysis.
-Complex analysis studies those functions which admit a con- vergent power series about each point.
+Complex analysis studies those functions which admit a convergent power series about each point.
 This is the law that defines the subject.

 This law is again local, namely the Cauchy-Riemann equations.\\